philiplb/Valdi/docs/manual/validators.rst

 or
 ^^

-Validator to combine other validators with a logical "or".
+Validator to combine other rulesets with a logical "or".

 **Attention**: The error result of this validator is not just a string, but an array.
 Example: